Your Step by Step Guide to The Curly Girl Method Using Natural Hair Care Products

 Top 3 Curly Girl Hair Products for Conditioning:

 If you’re co-washing, you can use the same conditioner for this step but if you’re using a CG-approved shampoo, you’ll need a dedicated product for conditioning.

-- Hugo Naturals Balancing Conditioner: This gorgeous conditioner has a short ingredient list and boasts essential oils to give your hair an aromatherapeutic boost.
+- Kristin Ess Hair Frizz Management Cleansing Conditioner: This gorgeous conditioner has a short ingredient list and boasts essential oils to give your hair an aromatherapeutic boost.

 - Shea Moisture Manuka Honey & Mafura Oil Intensive Hydration Hair Masque: This deep conditioner is best used occasionally because it packs a powerful hydration punch.
 It’s thick to the touch and works best when you leave it on for a while.

 - Nature’s Gate Aloe Vera Moisturizing Conditioner: This product features aloe vera and jojoba oil, and it’s a great everyday choice for conditioning curly hair.

 Step 3: Style